kssytsrk/nx-freestance-handler/README.md

              nx-freestance-handler:*freestance-handlers*))

 ;; alternatively, you may add each separately
-;; (push nx-freestance-handler:invidious-handler *my-request-resource-handlers*)
+;; (push #'nx-freestance-handler:invidious-handler *my-request-resource-handlers*)
-;; (push nx-freestance-handler:nitter-handler *my-request-resource-handlers*)
+;; (push #'nx-freestance-handler:nitter-handler *my-request-resource-handlers*)
-;; (push nx-freestance-handler:bibliogram-handler *my-request-resource-handlers*)
+;; (push #'nx-freestance-handler:bibliogram-handler *my-request-resource-handlers*)
-;; (push nx-freestance-handler:teddit-handler *my-request-resource-handlers*)
+;; (push #'nx-freestance-handler:teddit-handler *my-request-resource-handlers*)

-;; to set your preferred instance, either invoke SET-PREFERRED-[name of website]-INSTANCE ;; command in Nyxt (its effect last until you close Nyxt), or write something like this:
+;; to set your preferred instance, either invoke SET-PREFERRED-[name of website]-INSTANCE ;; command in Nyxt (the effect lasts until you close Nyxt), or write something like this:
 ;; (setf nx-freestance-handler:*preferred-invidious-instance* "https://invidious.snopyta.org")
 ```

-By default, for Invidious this handler redirects from youtube.com to the healthiest (i.e, with best uptime) instance available.
+By default, for Invidious this handler redirects to the healthiest (i.e, with best uptime) instance available.
 For Teddit it redirects to the official teddit.net instance, for Nitter - to nitter.net and for Bibliogram - to bibliogram.art.

 FYI, right now direct links to posts on Instagram are not redirected, as Bibliogram [doesn't seem to support](https://todo.sr.ht/~cadence/bibliogram-issues/26) them (yet?).